Troubleshooting¶

 Property assertions not tracked in the report¶

 always() and unreachable() always raise on violation — they are never silent, with or without --chaos.
-But the property report (hit counts, pass/fail summary) only appears when the PropertyTracker is active.
+The property report (hit counts, pass/fail summary) appears whenever there are tracked results — even without --chaos.

 sometimes() and reachable() only track when the tracker is active.
-Without --chaos, they do nothing.
+Without --chaos, they are no-ops unless you use sometimes(..., warn=True) which prints status to stdout (captured by pytest).

 To enable the tracker and the property report: